openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

     (or the same with `….cluster.local`) host names.
 - The application administrator creates the StatefulSet object.
 - The StatefulSet controller starts creating pods for the StatefulSet.
+  The pods’ containers will initially not be created if because `$secretName` is missing;
+  the Kubelet will only create them after `$secretName` is available.
-  They will initially fail because `$secretName` is missing or does not have the expected `$podID.{crt,key}` files, causing the StatefulSet controller to wait and retry.
+  If `$secretName` does already exist, but does not have the expected `$podID.{crt,key}` files, the application will either fail, causing the StatefulSet controller to wait and retry, or the application will wait for the files to appear in the mounted secret.
   (It doesn’t matter
   whether the `statefulSet.spec.podManagementPolicy` is `OrderedReady` or `Parallel`;
-  either way the secret will be updated in a single step to contain all necessary certificates, and all pod creation attempts will fail until then.)
+  either way the secret will be updated in a single step to contain all necessary certificates, and the application will not succesfully initialize until then.)
 - Concurrently, the Service CA controller observes the creation of the StatefulSet, and creates a secret `$secretName` in the same namespace, with `{0,1,2,3,…}.{crt,key}` keys matching the hostnames of the StatefulSet pods; the number of certificate/key pairs may be larger than the requested number of replicas of the StatefulSet.
-- After the secret is created/updated, and the StatefulSet controller retries, the pods start up succesfully.
+- After the secret is created/updated,
+  the StatefulSet controller retries or the pods’ internal logic notices, and the pods start up succesfully.

 #### Scaling the StatefulSet Up